 Primary and Secondary Color Tones (Hues)

 A fancy color diamond can be in one pure color, or have up to 3 modifying colors to the main color.
 For instance, a pure Fancy Yellow diamond is one without any secondary hues such as green and orange.
 A Fancy Yellow Diamond with one secondary color could be an Orange Yellow Diamond whereas one with two secondary colors could be a Brownish Orangy Yellow Diamond.
 The secondary color is designated based on the concentration of its presence, so a Fancy Brown Yellow diamond has more brown than a Fancy Brownish Yellow diamond.

 Additional Names for Color Diamonds

 For the most part, Fancy Color Diamonds are referred to by their colors, but there are several color categories that have additional names.
-For examples, brown diamonds can also be known as Chocolate Diamonds, Cognac Diamonds, or Champagne diamonds.
+For examples, brown diamonds can also be known as Brown Diamonds, Cognac Diamonds, or Champagne diamonds.
 Yellow diamonds are also commonly called Canary Diamonds, and a specific kind of yellow diamonds are called Zimmis.
 While these terms are largely due to marketing tactics, they can sometimes refer to specific types of diamonds in that designated color category.
 A Canary diamond, for instance, is not just a yellow diamond, but one that is Fancy Intense Yellow or Fancy Vivid Yellows.
 A Zimmi diamond is a yellow diamond with a distinctive color tone that originates in Sierra Leone.